Image by Meggitt Denmark

 The picture shows a few piezo-materials with their sensitivity versus the maximum allowed operation temperature.

-It shows the tremendous decrease of basic sensitivity with increasing temperature capability of the material.
+It shows the drastic decrease of basic sensitivity with increasing temperature capability of the material.

 Lead Zirconate Titanate (PZT) is the most commonly used piezo ceramic with compression mode charge constants of a few hundred pC/N and reasonable operations temperatures.